hun7erCybersecurity/Install-WSL2/README.md

-## Install WSL2 with Powershell step by step:
+## Install WSL 2 with Powershell step by step:
 * Enable Windows features for WSL
 * Check requirements for running WSL 2
 * Download and Install the Linux kernel update package
+* Set WSL 2 as your default version
+* Placeholder
 * Placeholder